+- Depending on the method you used above, you will see one of two screens to add an email account.
 If you selected Add Account from the Mail menu list, then click on Add Other Mail Account, then the click on Continue.

-You will see a window labeled Add a Mail Account that allows you to add the full name, email address and password for the account you’re setting up.
+- You will see a window labeled Add a Mail Account that allows you to add the full name, email address and password for the account you’re setting up.
 Fill in the fields then click on CREATE to continue.
 Apple Mail will then attempt to auto-create the account.
 If it cannot create the account automatically, then you will see a message appear stating “Account must be manually configured.”
 Click on Next in order to get to the next step.

-In the Incoming Mail Server info window, select the account protocol that you wish to use: IMAP or POP.
+- In the Incoming Mail Server info window, select the account protocol that you wish to use: IMAP or POP.